molloy-lab/TREE-QMC/tutorial/tree-of-blobs/README.md

     -i nomiinae_psearch_exhaustive.tre \
     -o nomiinae_psearch_exhaustive_a1e-6_b0.95_tob.tre
 ```
-to contract this branch, associated with the genus Stictonomia.
-Lastly, try plotting the final TOB in [IcyTree](https://icytree.org).

-Step 4: Confirming network-like signals
----
-We confirmed this signal by testing all other 4-taxon subsets around the branch; see [script](test_around_branch_with_TINNiK.R) and [results](test_around_branch_output.txt).
+The final TOB has the genus Stictonomia as a blob.
+Lastly, we confirmed the blob signal by testing all other 4-taxon subsets around the branch; see [script](test_around_branch_with_TINNiK.R) and [results](test_around_branch_output.txt).
 However, it is worth noting that the four taxa subsets appear in a relative small fraction of the 852 UCE trees (114-183).